Bigby Wolf: Fictional character biography

 Having reformed from his violent ways, Bigby became the cigarette-smoking, trench coat-clad sheriff of Fabletown.
 He is extremely cunning and resourceful, in addition to being an excellent detective.
 Due to Snow White's possession of a lycanthropy-stained knife, he is now a werewolf and can change between wolf form, human form and an intermediate "wolfman" stage at will.
 In "The Great Fables Crossover", it is revealed that Bigby's nature as one of the North Wind's sons allows him to change forms at will.
-He is the son of the North Wind, and, as such, has control over the lower-tier winds, plus the "huff and puff" of legend.
+He is the son of the North Wind, which is where his legendary "huff and puff" ability comes from as well as control over the lower-tier winds.
 Despite his reformation, he can still be vicious if he believes the situation calls for it.

 He develops feelings for Snow White and the two have a litter of seven children together.
 He quits his position as the sheriff due to the election of Prince Charming as Mayor, whom he despises, and leaves Fabletown.
 He has since returned and married Snow, and now lives with her and their cubs on a specially set-aside area of land up at the Farm.
 In "The Destiny Game", Bigby forces The Lady Of The Lake to change his fate: he will never grow old, but he will continue to grow in strength and power; fall in love with Snow White; father seven children who will become gods and monsters who will lay waste to worlds; and he will die seven times, outliving all of his cubs.
 So far, it is unknown how often Bigby has died.

 Bigby eventually meets his end at the hands of Prince Brandish, who turns him into a glass statue and then destroys it.
 While the 13th-floor residents try to piece him together in hopes of reviving him, Mrs. Sprat removes a part of his glass body.
 Bigby is seen in his personal Heaven, where he meets Boy Blue and his son.
 Boy Blue tells him that while he can return to the living world, it would be a daunting task.
 Blue states that Bigby was meant to be one of the great destroyers, but that his fate was altered due to his love for Snow White.
-Bigby eventually is revived, but in a feral state.
+Bigby is eventually revived, but in a feral state.
 In the final arc he kills several mundy officers, along with Ozma, Beast, and Thrushbread.
 It is unclear if this state is due to Mrs. Sprat's actions or the challenge Boy Blue spoke of, but Winter's narration suggests the former.
 He is restored when Conner stands up to him.
-He and Snow live happily ever after and have many descendants.
+He and Snow then live happily ever after and have many descendants.